PWCT Docs Features Programming Paradigm

 PWCT Features – Programming Paradigm

-PWCT don’t force a programming paradigm for solving problems.
+PWCT doesn’t force a programming paradigm for solving problems.

 You can use different programming paradigms like imperative, procedural, object-oriented, functional, event-driven, data driven, etc.